melgineer/digital-rain-lab-cpp/_posts/2024-03-11-digital-rain-cpp.md

 Font can be *Italic* or **Bold**.

-Code can be highlighted with 'backticks' `backticks`.
+Code can be highlighted with 'not working backticks' `working backticks`.

 Hyperlinks look like this: [GitHub Help](https://help.github.com/).